domingobishop/wp-docker/README.md

 ### Enviroment variables

-Create an “.env” file in the same directory as the docker-composer file.
+Create an “.env” file in the same directory as the docker-compose file.
 (Do not commit this file to Github)

 Add the enviroment variables to this file: